-Coming up we have our Chinese Ceramics and Works of Art auction on 19 May 2021.
-The sale already comprises some wonderful items including the private collection of John Burke da Silva CMG (1918-2003).
+Coming up we have our Chinese Ceramics and Works of Art auction on 19 May 2021 which includes the private collection of John Burke da Silva CMG (1918-2003).

 John da Silva was born in the United States of a Portuguese father and American mother, whose parents had come to America from France in the middle of the 19th century and founded a chocolate factory in San Francisco which still exists.
 He was brought up and educated in England, firstly at Stowe and then at Trinity College, Cambridge.